 Performance Arts: The Thai classical dance had developed from folk dances and incorporated Indian hand gestures and body movements, which probably were added by Mon and Khmer cultures.
 Folk dances are regional, with the individual dance styles associated with various ethnic minorities.

 Best Places to Visit: From coastlines to big cities, Thailand is made up of so many destinations that it is hard to decide which places deserve the distinction of the best in Thailand.
 However, Thailand will not disappoint whether you are here for the world-class beaches in the south or the mountain villages in the north.
 Here is a list of top tourist attractions in Thailand:

-Bangkok, the capital city of Thailand, is an amazing place to visit.
+Bangkok is the capital city of Thailand and is an amazing place to visit.
 Most major tourist attractions are historical sites or religious sites such as Wat Phra Kaeo (the Temple of the Emerald Buddha) and Wat Arun (the Temple of the Dawn-a great place to watch the sunset).

 Krabi province has the most famous beaches, such as Koh Phi Phi and Railay Beach.

 Chiang Mai province is an ancient city with a modern twist and is known for having the best elephant sanctuary in Thailand.

 Sukhothai (a UNESCO World Heritage site) and Ayutthaya (the former capital): These old cities are historic cities that offer a magnificent peek into the glory of ancient Thailand.

 Floating markets at Amphawa and Damnoen Saduak: It is a unique way to get a closer look into a traditional way of life.